Ged Carroll

 While Silicon Valley provided a greater egalitarian opportunity for the corporate man who worked there, women are seldom mentioned.

 (Aside: At the start of my career in agency life I had LSI Logic as a client.
 LSI Logic was founded by Wilf Corrigan a veteran of Fairchild Semiconductor.
 Even then at the height of the dot com bubble; ‘real men’ were engineers or salesmen and women worked as secretaries or in public relations.
 As the company had grown their female corporate marketing manager had been pushed out of the headquarters and to the far flung European office, which was the smallest part of the business were she could do the least damage.
 I still remember how awkward it was to see her treated with distain by her main colleagues.
-She had many faults, but it lacked decorum and discretion.
+She had many faults, but the treatment lacked decorum and discretion.
 This kind of culture is fostered from the top of an organisation down.
-Despite all this she had still been granted shares in the business and a good deal of share options meaning she could be comfortably well off and fund various American christian endeavours.)
+Despite all this she had still been granted shares in the business and a good deal of share options meaning she could be comfortably well off and fund various American christian endeavours.

 Silicon Valley soap opera